usaid-cs/yesterday-i-learned/chemistry.md

 “It is only the dose which makes a thing poison.” - Paracelsus

+- Seasalt is, like, 1 ~ 10% various other salts.
 - Hot vinegar *easily* cleans starchy pot stains.
 - UV makes biodegradable plastics degrade.
 So if it ends up in the landfill, it's not going to make a difference.
 - Tires used to be all white (adding zinc oxide made them look whiter.)
 Then in 1910 people started making black tires to avoid damage caused by UV light.